On this page

 Usually, the constitution of a not-for-profit doesn't promise the supply of any goods or services.
 In certain circumstances, it may give rights to members to use the organisation’s facilities or services, but only when those facilities or services are available to be used, not for example in the middle of the night and not, for example, in times of war or pandemic – including government mandated lockdown.

-It is very unlikely that a decision by a not-for-profit to cease operations or provide a limited service, because of COVID-19 would be a ‘breach of membership contract’ requiring compensation (such as repayment of membership fees).
+It is very unlikely that a decision by a not-for-profit to cease operations or provide a limited service because of a pandemic (including COVID-19) would be a ‘breach of membership contract’ requiring compensation (such as repayment of membership fees).

-Despite uncertainty about the impact of COVID-19 on your organisation’s service offering or activity, your organisation can still seek annual membership payments for the financial year with little risk that a member is entitled to ask for membership fees to be repaid (once again, this will depend on your constitution or by-laws).
+Despite uncertainty about the impact of a pandemic (such as COVID-19) on your organisation’s service offering or activity, your organisation can still seek annual membership payments for the financial year with little risk that a member is entitled to ask for membership fees to be repaid (once again, this will depend on your constitution or by-laws).

 Be clear with your members about: